 There are also those living with more specific phobias, such as a fear of spiders or a fear of heights.
-Specific phobias are unique in that millions upon millions of people have phobias, but not many of these phobias are severe enough for diagnosis.
-Still, about 19 million people qualify for a specific phobia, or 8.7% of the population.
+Specific phobias are unique in that millions upon millions of people have phobias, but not many of these phobias are severe enough for a diagnosis.
+Still, about 19 million people qualify for a specific phobia or 8.7% of the population.
 Very few seek treatment (32%) and of those living with a specific phobia, only 12.8% receive adequate treatment.

 Learning From the Anxiety Statistics

 Anxiety is incredibly common, but it's not just the extremely high numbers that are relevant.
-It's also shockingly low number of people that seek out treatment, and the even lower number of people that actually receive an effective treatment.
+It's also a shockingly low number of people that seek out treatment, and the even lower number of people that actually receive an effective treatment.

 Less than half of those with anxiety (42%) ever seek treatment, and only 14% of those with anxiety disorder receive treatment that is best described as "minimally adequate." _That means that of those with anxiety right now, 86% are either receiving no treatment or using one that doesn't work_.

-I've help thousands of people suffering from all different types of anxiety disorders, starting with my free 7 minute anxiety test.
+I've helped thousands of people suffering from all different types of anxiety disorders, starting with my free 7 minute anxiety test.
 Take the test now to learn more about your anxiety and what you can do to treat it.

 Mental Health Facts and Statistics.
 NIMH Website.
 National Institute of Mental Health, n.d.
 Web.
 20 Feb.
 2013.